 To the naked eye, it’s impossible to distinguish a lab-grown diamond from a mined diamond.
 In fact, it’s highly unlikely that a jeweler – even one that is highly skilled – could determine if a diamond is lab-grown or mined.

 While there are processes that can identify one from the other, it is incredibly complex and is typically only performed in diamond certification labs.

 So, to answer the original question, the answer is no – you can’t tell the difference between a lab-grown diamond and a mined diamond.

 However, you can get a larger diamond within your budget and make a more ethical and environmentally-friendly purchase with a lab-grown diamond.
 So if you are looking for an engagement ring, wedding ring, or any other kind of stone for your jewelry, it often makes more sense to buy a man-made diamond, rather than a natural diamond — both for the benefit of your wallet, and the benefit of the Earth.

 If you want to learn more about the difference between lab-created diamonds and traditionally mined diamonds, as well as the various benefits in terms of the environment, ethical sourcing, and budget, you can read more on it here.
 Lab diamonds offer a real alternative to the traditional diamond market that few people are aware of, but which can really benefit those who take advantage of it.
 If you take some time to do your research and keep an open mind, there is no reason you and your significant other cannot be some of the few who do.

-Learn more Clean Origin and how our lab-grown diamonds compare in price, return policy, warranty and more here.
+Learn more about Clean Origin and how our lab-grown diamonds compare in price, return policy, warranty and more here.